 The church was built in the second half of the 13th century.
 In written sources, it is mentioned for the first time in 1270.
-In the first half of the fourteenth century, a reconstruction took place, during which the original chancel was replaced by the current polygonal choir.
+In the first half of the fourteenth century, a reconstruction took place, during which the original chancel was replaced by the current polygonal choir and the nave’s windows were transformed according to the new fashion.
 During the Reformation the church passed into the hands of Protestants who used it with breaks between 1575 and 1686.
 At that time, a matroneum was added to the interior of the temple.
 In the first half of the nineteenth century nave received a new flat ceiling.
 External elevations and windows have also been rebuilt.
 The reconstruction of the building was carried out in the years 1941 – 1942.
 At that time a southern porch was created.

 Website apsida.sk, Liptovský Michal.